Nobody likes a pain in the neck.

 There’s no single treatment for neck pain when it comes to physical therapy in Washington DC.

-Neck physical therapy sessions will vary from person to person, depending on the type of neck pain, the cause of the pain, the patient’s medical history, and the patient’s physical abilities.
+Neck physical therapy sessions will vary from person to person, depending on the type of neck pain, the cause of the pain, your medical history, and your physical abilities.

 Most therapy plans will include guided stretching, strengthening, and mobility exercises.